jgaa/darkspeak/doc/TC_Protocol.md

 ## version

 Transmits the version number of the client software.
 Usually sent after the 'client' message

 ```
-Command:
+Command: version "version"
 ```

 # Replies